-Infusion d'Homme is simply one of the best soap-smelling perfume ever, isn't it? it smells bubbly, aqueous and floral... ain't no like your typical men's scent.
+Infusion d'Homme is simply one of the best soap-smelling perfume ever, isn't it?
+It smells bubbly, aqueous, and floral.
+Ain't like your typical men's scent.
 If subtle, crisp, light, neat, powdery, balmy, unoffensive, polished are how you imagine your dream perfume to be like, this scent is for you.
 If you can't have enough of soapy scents, this scent is absolutely for you.
 Iris has many facets, usually green-earthy, buttery, powdery, reminiscent of makeup lipstick as in renowned Dior Homme, yet this time it's in its soapy and floral violet-like shape.
-The first time I tested this on a paper strip, I missed the soap accord and my nose zeroed in on the iris.
-Repeated wearings, especially on warm, humid days like these revealed the soap.
+The first time I tested this on a paper strip, I missed the soap accord, and my nose zeroed in on the iris.
+Repeated wearings, especially on warm, humid days like these, revealed the soap.

-Afterward, here comes the base... the extremely iris prominent top and middle notes, so dry, almost brittle and throat parching, yields the place to a perfect blending of the balmy notes provided by a sweet, lightly oriental trail of silky olibanum and burnt-vanilla benzoin.
-These wondrous blend starts strong and then becomes soft... as this transition takes place, to my surprise, the iris makes a comeback.
+Afterward, here comes the base.
+The extremely iris rounded top and middle notes, so dry, almost brittle and throat parching, yield the place to a perfect blending of the balmy notes provided by a sweet, lightly oriental trail of silky olibanum and burnt-vanilla benzoin.
+These fascinating blend starts strong and then becomes soft.
+As this transition takes place, to my surprise, the iris makes a comeback.

 My last take on this, it's slightly aromatic, soapy and clean, and would be best suited to the spring or summer, and worn through the day.
-It's quite a light scent, so could be worn for work, college or casual.
+It's quite a light scent so that it could be worn for work, college, or casual.
 My compliments go to the scent designers that were not afraid to be flower prominent.
-It seems that Kenzo, is right on the heels of Infusion d'Homme, with their floral prominent fragrance for men: Power, which I've already reviewed here.
+It seems that Kenzo is right on the heels of Infusion d'Homme, with their noticeable floral fragrance for men: Power, which I've already reviewed here.

-Longevity of Infusion d'Homme is above average, quite a few hours.
+The longevity of Infusion d'Homme is above average, quite a few hours.
 As for projection, it stays quite close to my skin when I wear it, and it is perfect for a day when you want only a hint of fragrance on your skin or when you don't want others to be aware of your perfume.
-It would be great to wear on a business day, you’ll smell clean and "freshly showered” but your perfume will not be intrusive.
+It would be great to wear on a business day.
+You'll smell clean and "freshly showered," but your fragrance will not be intrusive.